mmeendez8/mmeendez8.github.io/_projects/2019_fashion.md

 Well, that’s all we need to classify the unlabeled images we obtain from Zalando’s website.
 You could use this to create a labeled dataset of images to train another different model or anything that you can think on!

 *Any ideas for future posts or is there something you would like to comment?
-Please feel free to reach out on [Github](https://github.com/mmeendez8) , [Linkedin](https://www.linkedin.com/in/miguel-mendez/) or [my personal web](https://mmeendez8.github.io/).*
+Please feel free to reach out via [Twitter](https://twitter.com/mmeendez8) or [Github](https://github.com/mmeendez8)*